LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Novel LiDAR View Synthesis

-With these geometry aspects in mind, we design a framework able to 1) synthesize a novel LiDAR frame with realistic geometry; 2) estimate LiDAR intensities over the scene; and 3) predict a binary ray-drop mask that specifies where rays will be dropped.
-As mentioned in \cref{subsec:rangview}, ray-drop and intensity can be recorded as a color feature of LiDAR~\cite{park2017colored}, and both of them are view-dependent.
-For the radiance field, we follow the original implementation of NeRF \cite{mildenhall2021nerf}, which uses two successive MLPs.
+With these geometry aspects in mind, we developed a framework that can: 1) synthesize a novel LiDAR frame with realistic geometry; 2) estimate LiDAR intensities over the scene; and 3) predict a binary ray-drop mask that specifies where rays will be dropped.
+Both ray-drop and intensity can be recorded as color features of LiDAR~\cite{park2017colored}, and both are view-dependent.
+For the radiance field, we follow the traditional NeRFs, which use two successive MLPs.
 We utilize the first MLP to estimate the density $\sigma$ and the expected distance $d$.
-The second MLP predicts a two channel feature map as in~\cite{guillard2022learning}: Intensities $\textbf{i}$ and ray-drop probabilities $\textbf{p}$, respectively.
-Then, in the same way as for color, we can compute the per-view intensity and ray-drop probability by integrating along a ray $\textbf{r}$ as
+The second MLP predicts a two-channel feature map as in~\cite{guillard2022learning}: Intensities $\textbf{i}$ and ray-drop probabilities $\textbf{p}$, respectively.
+Then, in the same way as for color, we can compute the per-view intensity and ray-drop probability by integrating along a ray $\textbf{r}$ as $ \hat{I}(\textbf{r}) = \sum_{i=1}^N T_i \big(1 - \exp(-\sigma_i \delta_i)\big)\textbf{i}_i\;, \hat{P}(\textbf{r}) = \sum_{i=1}^N T_i \big(1 - \exp(-\sigma_i \delta_i)\big)\textbf{p}_i \;. $ Altogether, our \name{} can be formalized as a function $(\sigma, \textbf{i}, \textbf{p}) = f(\textbf{x}, \boldsymbol{\theta})$, and is summarized in \cref{fig:LiDAR-NeRF} (b).